 Let’s go over some of the practical consequences of this organic approach.

-One of the major advantages of using Profields is that different people can see different sets of Jira Projects.
+One of the major advantages of using Projectrak is that different people can see different sets of Jira Projects.
 To create your own filter, just save your current search of the Project Navigator.

-Managers that act on a small percentage on their instance projects find this type of filters useful to navigate to their work without running into the noise!
-By clicking on any project in the filter, they’ll directly access all the information related to the project.
+Managers who act on a small percentage of their instance projects find this type of filter useful for navigating to their work without running into the noise!
+By clicking on any project in the filter, they’ll directly access all the information related to it.

-Without any implementation work, Profields will read the data in your issues and give you the following aggregate values for your projects:
+Without any implementation work, Projectrak will read the data in your issues and give you the following aggregate values for your projects:

-It’s simple, but it’s very effective and you won’t find it anywhere else on your Jira dashboards.
+It’s simple but very effective, and you won’t find it anywhere else on your Jira dashboards.

 But it doesn’t stop there!
-You can build a cumulative field in your projects showing an aggregate value from any numeric custom field.
+You can build a cumulative field showing an aggregate value from any numeric custom field in your projects.
 Think of story points or any other metric you’re currently capturing.

-Bonus: Share live project portfolio reports on Confluence
+Learn how to share live project portfolio reports on Confluence.

-There’s a number of ways you can combine project data with issue data for valuable insights.
+There are several ways to combine project data with issue data for valuable insights.
 The simplest is using project functions in JQLs to restrict the issue results according to any project criteria.
-In this example, I’m getting all issues in projects that are critical and have a due date between March 25 and April 5.
+In this example, I’m getting all critical issues in projects with due dates between March 25 and April 5.

-If you’ve made up your mind and you’d like to build Atlassian’s Project Central best practices with Profields, here’s a quick check-list on how to do it:
+If you’ve made up your mind and you’d like to build Atlassian’s Project Central best practices with Projectrak, here’s a quick check-list on how to do it:

-This blog post is a product from the collaboration of the DEISER product team, the marketing team, and Jaime Capitel.
+This blog post is the result of the collaboration between the Deiser product team, the marketing team, and Jaime Capitel.

 These Stories on Jira Software